PrEP: The key to preventing HIV spread

 Anyone seeking sexually transmitted infection (STI) testing should consider PrEP, or at least have the discussion, Navarro explains.

 While men who have sex with men (MSM), as well as women and people of color, are at greatest risk, PrEP consideration should be based on your overall sexual activity and safe sex practices, she says.
-Being married or in a monogamous heterosexual relationship doesnât eliminate risk.
+Being married or in a monogamous heterosexual relationship doesn’t eliminate risk.

-Itâs also important for those between the ages of 18 and 22 to recognize the risk that runs within their peer groups, Navarro adds.
-Cases in this demographic are commonly caught late, or only sporadically through urgent care clinics or school-based counselors.
+It’s also important for those between the ages of 18 and 22 to recognize the risk that runs within their peer groups, Navarro adds.
+Cases in this demographic are commonly caught late, or only sporadically, through urgent care clinics or school-based counselors.

 And, of course, engaging in unsafe sex practices will always put you and others at risk of infection.

-Know your options
+Know your options for HIV treatment

-If youâre at risk for HIV transmission or engage in activities that could put you at risk, know that you have options to protect yourself, Navarro stresses.
+If you’re at risk for HIV transmission or engage in activities that could put you at risk, know that you have options to protect yourself, Navarro stresses.
 Current treatments include a pill or shot.

 The top recommended oral option is a once-daily pill.
-If thatâs not an option for you, there are oral alternatives you can discuss with your provider.
+If that’s not an option for you, there are oral alternatives you can discuss with your doctor or other health care provider.

-For those who would rather take the shot, itâs becoming more readily available and covered by insurance providers.
+For those who would rather receive the shot, it’s becoming more readily available and covered by insurance providers.

-Apertude is the only shot approved for PrEP, and recently received top recommendations from the U.S. Preventive Services Task Force, which means more insurance providers will cover the cost.
-The shot is given every other month, after the initial two-month dosage.
-Itâs shown to be the most effective form of protection, with 18 months of consistent treatment.
+Apretude, an approved shot for PrEP, recently received top recommendations from the U.S. Preventive Services Task Force, which means more insurance providers will cover the cost.
+The shot is given every other month, after the initial two monthly dosages.

 Talk to your doctor